 Raspberry friands

 A friand is traditionally made only with egg whites, but I can never get my act together to use the egg yolks later and they end up staring at me accusingly from the fridge every time I open it.
 I developed this waste-free recipe using whole eggs and it’s so much easier, too – no whisking required.

-The other advantage of using the yolks as well is that I've been able to eliminate the enormous quantity of butter which would be needed to keep them moist, though you won't believe they're butter-free when you taste them.
+The other advantage of using the yolks is that I’ve been able to eliminate the enormous quantity of butter which would be needed to keep them moist, though you won’t believe they’re dialled down when you taste them.
 Thank you, almond meal.

-Nine times out of ten, I have to use frozen raspberries when I make these as the season for fresh raspberries where I live is, sadly, very short.
+Nine times out of ten, I use frozen raspberries when I make these as the season for fresh raspberries where I live is, sadly, very short.
 It makes little difference.
-If you would like them to be more intensely flavoured, add a handful of quartered raspberries to the batter before spooning into the tin.
+If you would like them to be more intensely flavoured, fold a handful of quartered raspberries to the batter before spooning it into the tin.

+Raspberry friands